Get Free Email Updates:

 Feng Shui Bagua

-If you were to tour a home on a real estate search and want to see all of the rooms of the home, you cannot see all of the rooms at once.
-You must flow through the home one room at a time.
-If some doors are jammed or locked, it may be particularly difficult to see some aspects of the home.
+If you were to tour a home on a real estate search, you can’t see all of the rooms at once.
+You must move through the home one room at a time.
+If some doors are jammed or locked, it may be challenging to see certain areas of the home.
 Moreover, you will react to different areas of the home differently based upon your energy or mood at the time.

 This example is not very different from the flow of energy, or Chi, through a home or business.

-An understanding developed over thousands of years, the principles of Feng Shui describe how the flow of Chi seems to react to certain aspects of your surroundings by splitting those surroundings into nine segments that look much like a tic-tac-toe board.
+An understanding developed over thousands of years, the principles of Feng Shui describe how the flow of Chi seems to react to certain aspects of your surroundings.
+Thus, Feng Shui splits your surroundings into nine segments that look much like a tic-tac-toe board.

-Take the diagram below and overlay it on top of a floor plan of your home or business so that the wall where your main door is located is on the bottom of the diagram.
-It doesn’t matter whether your door is on the bottom line of the left, center, or right boxes.
-But, it does need to be on the bottom of one of the three lower boxes.
+Overlay the diagram below on top of a floor plan of your home or business.
+Align the bottom of the diagram with the front main entry of your home or office.
+It doesn’t matter whether your door is on the bottom of the left, center, or right box.
+It just needs to be on the bottom of one of the three lower boxes.

 Your upper-level surroundings will overlay as if you moved the front door straight up to the floors above, without regard to your stairs.